PgCert Learning & Teaching in Higher Education

 • Start date: September

-• Accreditation: classes within the programme are accredited by the Higher Education Academy to lead to professional recognition at Associate Fellow of the HEA (AFHEA)
+• Accreditation: classes within the programme are accredited by Advance HE to lead to professional recognition at Associate Fellowship (AFHEA) and Fellowship (FHEA)

 • Application deadline: applications are accepted throughout the year on a rolling basis